mikeizbicki/ucr-cs100/assignments/hw/hw5-oss/tutorials/githubvim/README.md

-Learn To Use GitHub, VIM, & The Terminal!
+Learn To Use GitHub, VIM, The Terminal, & More!
 ===
 Have you never used a **Terminal** in your life?
 Are you struggling with **GitHub**?